kcallie4/pythonteachingcode/README.md

 > This project requires that you install the flask module.
 After that, when you run it, it will create a web server on your machine and host your Python and HTML files in dynamic web pages.
 7. Data Analytics with Jupyter and Pandas
 > COMING SOON
+> 8. a program that asks a series of questions and determine if the user is smarter than a fifth grader.
+Based off the game show are you smarter than a fifth grader.
+> COMING SOON